Kitware/vtk-examples/src/Cxx/Utilities/ForLoop.md

 If you want to use STL algorithms, such as `std::transform` or `std::sort`, convert your downcasted array into a range and proceed.

 If you know at compile time how many components are in your array, you should template `vtk::ArrayTupleRange` and `vtk::ArrayValueRange` with the number of components (3 for 3D points, for instance).

-The functions in the example illustrate various aspects of these guidelines.

 It is left as an exercise for the reader to identify best practices in the example.